plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Plausible Analytics plugin makes it easy to set up custom events and track actions such as purchases, signups, button clicks or form submissions.

-In the "Enhanced measurements" section of our WordPress plugin settings, tick the "Custom events" and click on the "Save Changes" button.
+In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Custom events" option.

 Now you need to tag the site elements you want to track.
 No JavaScript knowledge is required to do this.
 The only thing you need is to tag the site element you want to track with a CSS class name directly in your WordPress editor.
 Here's how: